sap218/jabberwocky/README.md

 # jabberwocky

-**Tool for ontologies.
+**A toolkit for ontologies.
 Since we all know ontologies are "nonsense".**

 * `catch` to extract elements of text using key words
 * `bite` to look at important words from text